zeropoint-tech/extract-memory/README.md

 # Memory dumper

-This tool takes a snapshot of the memory allocated for a process, given its PID and dumps it into a binary file.
+This tool takes a snapshot of the memory of a process, given its PID, and dumps it into a binary file.
 Optionally the file can be split into separate binary files per each memory type.

 ## Memdumper